L33t-dot-UK/MIPR/Version_0_3/Readme.md

-# New Features in Verison 0.3
+# New Features in Version 0.3

 - The code is organised in different tabs to make it easier to read.
 - Odometry module added that gives battery voltage information and wheel speed info.